Michael Battle (diplomat)

-Michael A. Battle Sr. (born July 28, 1950) is an American diplomat, chaplain, and academic administrator who has served as United States ambassador to Tanzania since February 2023.
+Michael A. Battle Sr. (born July 28, 1950) is an American diplomat, chaplain, and academic administrator who had served as United States ambassador to Tanzania.
 He previously served as ambassador to the African Union from 2009 to 2013.

 Early life and education

 Battle was born in St. Louis in 1950.
 He earned a Bachelor of Arts degree in religious studies from Trinity College, a Master of Divinity degree from Duke University, and a Doctor of Ministry degree from Howard University.

 Career

 From 1976 to 1996, Battle worked as the chaplain of Hampton University.
 From 1996 to 1998, he was the associate vice president of Virginia State University.
 From 1998 to 2003, he worked as the vice president of Chicago State University.
 He also served as a chaplain in the United States Army Reserve for 20 years.
 In the 1990s, Battle also worked as the vice president of the American Committee on Africa (now Africa Action).
 From 2003 to 2009, Battle was the seventh president of the Interdenominational Theological Center.